 - Great ending & nice smile just now from Pete.

 - A masterpiece in general; I love this even more on a second watch.
 You know, I usually shit on Pete despite not disliking him personally, and he did have a pretty good year in 46, impressing me in Rap Roundtable, Stu, The Negotiator, and Mr. Chicken Legs Pageant.
 I’m so happy that his mental health is now much better, and I’m hoping for a great potential final year for him, so far he’s doing well.
-As a Tracy Morgan-esque trajectory for both him & Melissa would make me very happy.

 - Not too pleased to see Tina host Update, and yet knowing that Colin contracted Covid; with Scarlett and their baby being so young, it was the smart thing for him to quarantine alone, and to have Tina here.